codynhanpham/jp-to-en-ocr/README.md

 ---

 4. To select the text, use your OS native way to screen snip.
-On Windows, that is `Ctrl+Shift+S`.
+On Windows, that is `Windows+Shift+S`.
 You can bind that combination to a non-primary mouse button or another keyboard key for convenience.
 5. After doing the screen snip, [manga_ocr](https://github.com/kha-white/manga-ocr) takes care of the character recognition, and this script does the translation.
 6. You will need to wait for the translations to finish before snipping new text.
 If you select `Yes` to use all 4 translators, it may take a while, depending on your internet connection.
 7. To exit, just close the window or spam `Ctrl+C`